 If so, in what health IT system was it tested and what were the results of testing?
-Not at present.

 11.C.
 Health IT Workflow

 Please describe how the information needed to calculate the measure may be captured as part of routine clinical or administrative workflow.